sendmoney983-cell/captcha.verification/DISCORD_BOT_SETUP.md

 ### Step 1: Send the Ticket Panel to Your Discord Server

-To create a ticket panel in your Discord server, you need to send a POST request to create the panel.
-You can do this using the admin dashboard or by making an API call.

-**API Endpoint:**
+**✨ Easy Method - Use Slash Command:**

+Simply type **`/panel`** in any Discord channel where you want the ticket panel to appear!

+The bot will instantly send the ticket panel with all 3 category buttons.

+---

+**Alternative Method - API Endpoint:**

+You can also send the panel programmatically via API:

 ```
 POST /api/discord/send-panel
 Authorization: Bearer hourglass2024